(defn starts-with-descending-triplet? [[a b c]]

 Hint: Destructure the string argument into four characters.
 Characters

-can be converted to their code point using int
+can be converted to their code point using int.
+Use the notation

 bonus as the product of the revenue and the rate, and returns a map